 A separate process applies to children adopted from non-Hague Adoption Convention countries.
-If such children qualify as orphans as defined by the Immigration and Nationality Act (INA) before they can be considered for U.S. permanent residence or citizenship, they will fall into the orphan adoption category.
+Such children must qualify as orphans, as defined by the Immigration and Nationality Act (INA), before they can be considered for U.S. permanent residence or citizenship.
+This type of adoption is known as orphan adoption.

 U.S. Law and the Definition of Orphan